parkerf23/A03/README.md

 4. Once this is set up correctly you will be able to commit your projects from Webstorm and push them to GitHub.
 You will also be able to the same process from GitHub to Webstorm.

+5. You will not read this part it is a test!